 The Mission of The Laurel School is to improve educational outcomes for people with learning disabilities and to empower them to become accomplished, dynamic members of society.
 We will achieve this through evidence-based instruction for our students and expert professional development for educators.

-The Laurel School of Princeton is dedicated to ensuring that dyslexic children in the earliest grades become confident learners who are eager to demonstrate their individual strengths.
+The Laurel School of Princeton is dedicated to ensuring that dyslexic children and those with other language-based language-based learning differences the earliest grades become confident learners who are eager to demonstrate their individual strengths.
 Early intervention takes advantage of the “neuroplasticity” of the brain, providing a strong foundation for learning.
 We strive to inspire our students and equip them with the tools needed to achieve academic success.
 We achieve this through a powerful combination of teaching methodologies and technology.
 Our highly structured Orton–Gillingham multisensory program enhances academics, and also provides opportunities to nurture creative spirits.

 In a world of cultural diversity, it is essential that children learn to appreciate and accept the differences of others.
 Towards these ends, we strive to build community among our students, staff our families.
 While we cherish each child’s individuality, we know the importance of working together to provide a supportive and safe environment for learning.